 Click Here to complete the online Summer Camp Counselor Volunteer Application.

 Summer Camp Counselors

-We offer ten weeks of summer camps serving over 300 kids from ages 5 to 12.
-We need counselors in every classroom, every day M-F June 25 – August 31.
+We offer ten weeks of summer camps serving over 300 kids from grades K – 8.
+We need counselors in every classroom, every day M-F June 24 – August 30.
 Join us for one week, or for the whole summer.
 Click Here to apply.

 Summer Camp Counselors set up activities, teach children 1-on-1 and in groups, prepare snacks and lunches, clean up classrooms, and provide general teacher support.
 Camp Counselor positions are the most common choice for high schoolers who want to pick up their summer volunteer requirement for school.
 Please have an interest in working with children.
 An extra Camp Counselor training will be provided before the camps begin.

 Commitment: Minimum 1 full week of camp

 Help us create interactive exhibit experiences, and assist in maintaining our current exhibits and facilities.
 We need volunteers with experience in carpentry, electrical and mechanical engineering, and graphic design.
 You can work in our onsite workshop (or in your own) on a single exhibit project, or be part of our ongoing volunteer team to constantly create new museum experiences.

 Have a flair for science and a way with people?
 Exhibit guides greet guests, assist them in interacting with exhibitions, present short interactive demonstrations, and tidy the Exhibit Hall to ensure the best possible visitor experience.
 This is our most popular volunteer role and we have Exhibit Guides of all ages and backgrounds!
 Please have an interest in science and willingness to work with children and families.